Finland, Sweden inch closer to seeking NATO membership

 “Ukraine can win this war," he said, adding that NATO must continue to step up its military support to the country.

-Sweden has also already taken steps toward joining the alliance, while Georgia's bid is again being discussed despite dire warnings from Moscow about the consequences if its neighbor becomes part of NATO.
+The ex-Soviet republic of Georgia's bid to join NATO is again being discussed despite dire warnings from Moscow about the consequences.
+Both countries fought a brief war in 2008 over Georgia's breakaway region of South Ossetia.

 Nordic NATO member Norway said it strongly welcomed Finland’s decision to seek membership.
 Norwegian Foreign Minister Anniken Huitfeldt described Helsinki’s move as “a turning point” for the Nordic region's defense and security policies.